astraut-solutions/easy-risk-register/docs/product/product-requirements.md

 ### 8.1 Export Formats
 - **CSV Export**: Structured data export for use in spreadsheets
-- **PDF Export**: Printable reports for risk registers and compliance-related checklists
+- **PDF Export**: Printable reports for risk registers and compliance-related checklists (including dashboard visuals where enabled)
+- **PNG Export**: Export charts (dashboard and maturity where enabled) as PNG images

 ## 9. Risk Mitigation and Backup Strategies